VityaVitalich/TaxoLLaMA/README.md

 # TaxoLLaMA

-We present a unified model that is capable of solving taxonomy related tasks, described in our paper [TaxoLLaMA: WordNet-based Model for Solving Multiple Lexical Sematic Tasks](https://arxiv.org/abs/2403.09207).
+We present a unified model that is capable of solving taxonomy related tasks, described in our paper [TaxoLLaMA: WordNet-based Model for Solving Multiple Lexical Sematic Tasks](https://arxiv.org/abs/2403.09207) accepted to Main ACL 2024.
 Here you could find the instructions to reproduce all our results.

 ### Model